 - Minimum 60 UC transferable semester (90 UC transferable quarter units) by the end of the spring prior to fall matriculation

 - Minimum GPA of 3.0 in all transferable college-level coursework for most majors

-- Major preparation courses (Check ASSIST.org (link is external)or guide.berkeley.edu for more information).
+- Major preparation courses (Check ASSIST.org or guide.berkeley.edu for more information).

 - The applicant’s full record of achievement in college-level courses, including number of units, general education, and major preparation courses.

 - Personal qualities of the applicant, including leadership ability, character, motivation, insight, tenacity, initiative, originality, intellectual independence, responsibility, maturity, and demonstrated concern for others and for the community are considered.

 These factors can be demonstrated in different ways whether it is traditional clubs/organizations, home life, work life, or other life experiences.